blackbaud/powerbi-connector/README.md

 ## Known issues

 Power BI throws an error when attempting to use the Membership List functionality if the corresponding environment does not have the Membership Module enabled.

+Power BI throws an error when attempting to use the Event List functionality if the corresponding environment does not have the Event Module enabled.